 Do you know what a challenge coin is?
 Do you know what they stand for?
 If not, you have come to the right place.
-Here, you will be able to explore all the myths and legends of the challenge coin.
+Here, you can explore all the myths and legends of the challenge coin.

 Are you now asking, “What is a challenge coin?”?
 Challenge coins are one of the fascinating traditions of the military.
 With their origins shrouded in mystery, they have become a prized possession of soldiers throughout history.

 So what is a challenge coin exactly?
-It is a coin-sized medallion presented to a soldier to signify his membership in their chosen branch of the military.
+It is a coin-sized medallion presented to a soldier to signify some aspect of his or her membership in their chosen branch of the military.

-This is where the challenge coin weaves it’s story into the tapestry of obscurity.
-The first issued coins were non-sanctioned, therefore, the official first issuance is lost to us amid a plethora of stories passed down for generations.
+The history of challenge coins is shrouded in a fair degree of mystery.
+The first issued coins were non-sanctioned, si the official first issuance is lost to us, Instead, we have a plethora of stories passed down for generations.

 The first mention of similar coins date back to the Roman empire, but the most modern story originates from WWI.

 The oldest story states that an Army Air Corps lieutenant had coins created for his entire unit.
-Shortly thereafter, he was shot down and captured by German forces.
-They stripped him of all his possessions including any ID he was carrying with the exception of a leather pouch he wore around his neck.
+Shortly thereafter, one of the members of the unit was shot down and captured by German forces.
+They stripped him of all his possessions, including any ID he was carrying, with the exception of a leather pouch he wore around his neck.
 This was where he wore his unit’s challenge coin.

-Using a bombing attack to cover his escape, he eventually came to a French village where he was mistaken for a German soldier.
+Using a bombing attack to cover his escape, he eventually came to a French village where he was mistaken for a German spy, subject to execution.
 Unable to produce any identification, he presented his coin.
 Fortunately, one of the men recognized it and the lieutenant was saved.
 Upon returning to his unit, he told his tale, and it inspired the tradition of keeping the coins handy.

 Presidents are now having these coins made to commemorate their term in office.
 At times, they will present these coins to a soldier who has shown particular bravery, loyalty, or service to the United States.

-It can be assumed that any uniformed soldier you see is carrying his coin closely and proudly.
+It's likely any uniformed soldier you see is carrying his or her coin closely and proudly.
 Many retirees do as well.